yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/csharp/ysql.md

 ### Run the C# application

-Run the application by selecting `Run -> Start Without Debugging`.
+Select `Run -> Start Without Debugging` to run the application.

 You should see the following output: